 1 is barely audible, 10 is as loud as possible – with everyone standing straight, hands reaching up.

 It’s important to watch each other, to ensure all are at the same energy level.
 Also, make sure that the increase in energy is very gradual.

 ( To prevent confusion, write directions for characters on a whiteboard. )

 Everyone is in a circle.
 There are 3 things a player can be:

-- An Alien: hold you index fingers up next to your head, as little antenna’s and say `Bleeb bleeb,` bending inwards into the circle.
+- An Alien: hold your index fingers up next to your head, as little antennae and say `Bleeb bleeb,` bending inwards into the circle.

-On your signal, each player decides to become one of the three.
-The idea is for everyone to become the same, which obviously won’t be the case, the first time.
+On your signal, each player becomes one of the three.
+The idea is for everyone to become the same, which obviously won’t be the case the first time.
 Re-do this until everyone is in sync.

-As the pan gets hotter, the corn starts to `pop`.
-A player `pops` by jumping up, clapping hands above their head, and saying `pop`.
-Make sure the `popping` starts gradually, `popping` is a group thing, and in the end, `popping` should stop.
+As the pan gets hotter, the corn starts to `pop.` A player `pops` by jumping up, clapping hands above their head, and saying `pop.` Make sure the `popping` starts gradually, `popping` is a group thing, and in the end, `popping` should stop.